← All startup costs

 Frequently asked questions

-What is the total estimated startup cost for a basic lawn care business?
+What is the total realistic startup cost for a lawn care business?

-What is the cheapest way to start a lawn care business?
+What is the cheapest way to get into the lawn care business?

-What are the primary financing options for equipment?
+What financing options exist for lawn care startup equipment?

 Related: Local Business Ideas list